Let our Workplace Harassment Lawyers Help You Today

 Another important point concerning the hostile workplace is that in most cases managers, supervisors or other persons who have authority are automatically liable unless they can prove that they did not know or should not have known about the hostility in the workplace.

 As for co-workers and others who create hostility in the workplace, an employer could be held liable for their actions as well if an employee successfully shows that the employer knew or should have known about the harassment which created the environment.

 Overcoming a Hostile Work Environment

 A hostile work environment makes it extremely difficult for workers to perform their duties and should not be tolerated.
-Workers should be aware that they have a right to a work environment that is free from unlawful hostility and harassment, and that right is protected under federal and state law.
-Call Shegerian & Associates today for competent attorneys with trustworthy experience handling hostile workplace cases and who are willing to devote the time and commitment necessary to successfully resolve your issue.
+Workers should be aware that they have a right to a work environment free from unlawful hostility and harassment, and that right is protected under federal and state law.
+Contact Shegerian & Associates today to consult with workplace harassment lawyers with trustworthy experience handling hostile workplace cases and who are willing to devote the time and commitment necessary to resolve your issue successfully.